sipeed/MaixPy_DOC/docs/maixpy/en/contribute/app_doc_template.md

 🙇‍ Thank you for your enthusiastic support!

--About documentation tools
+- About documentation tools

 > The document is written using `MarkDown` syntax, and the overall document project is built using `gitbook`; here it is recommended to use `Typora` and `VS Code` with `MarkDown` plug-in as a text editor

--About document storage
+- About document storage

 > Please save the example tutorial document to the path `./MaixPy_DOC/zh (here distinguish Chinese and English, Chinese: zh, English: en)/application/xxx (specific classification, please refer to the subsequent description for classification suggestions)/xxx (specific routine Name, it is recommended to use English name)`.md

 > It is recommended to use relative links for the pictures referenced in the document, and store the picture files in the folder `[file name].assets` in the same directory as the document;

--Establish storage path for document classification
+- Establish storage path for document classification

 > The recommended naming (storage path) that is strongly related to hardware peripherals is: ``